The Science of Sulfates: Is SLS harmful?

 Get high reward with low risk.
 Check your hair care products for sulfates to be aware of what you put in and on your body.

-The Importance of Using Safe Shampoo
+The Importance Of Using Safe Shampoo

 Your shampoo choice is extremely important.
 Shampoos determine your hair health.
 Whether you use a shampoo with SLS or not, the top priority is to find a shampoo that works with your hair type.
 Love your unique hair type, and find the shampoos that best let it shine!

-If you are having issues with oily hair you wouldn’t want to use a curly hair shampoo.
+If you are having issues with oily hair you wouldn’t want to use curly hair shampoo.
 Specific types of shampoos focus on moisturizing effects, which would make oily hair even oilier.
 Similarly, if your scalp is prone to irritation, be aware of the types of sulfates in your shampoo.

 Instead of falling for the mass misconceptions, educate yourself about the different kinds of shampoos on the market.
 Your hair is an extension of who you are, so treat it with the care it deserves.
 Using a safe shampoo for your hair should be of utmost importance.